 Therefore, rid yourselves of all malice and all deceit, hypocrisy, envy, and slander of every kind.
 Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, now that you have tasted that the Lord is good~ 1st Peter 2:1-3

-A couple of months back I was watching a news story that was covering a bizarrely violent protest taking place in California.
-I was curious (to say the least) about the tactics of the protesters, which led me to do a bit of research on the organizations the protesters belonged to.
+A while back I watched a news story covering a violent protest in California.
+I was curious, to say the least about the tactics of the protesters.
+So, I did a bit of research on the organizations the protesters belonged to.
 I learned that the organizations in question (ANTIFA, Refuse Fascism, End Fascism) are devoted to ending all forms of racism, fascism and hate-speech in America.

 Insert confused face here.

-At the time, I remember thinking that only a lunatic would attempt to stop something by engaging in the very thing they claim they want to end.
-But, after some thought it occurred to me that it wasn’t lunacy motivating that particular situation.
+The first time I heard about this I remember thinking that only a lunatic would attempt to stop something by engaging in the very thing they claim they want to end.
+However, after a little thought it occurred to me that it wasn’t lunacy motivating that particular situation.
 It was something far more fundamental, malevolent and dangerous than simple lunacy: hypocrisy.

-Jesus had a lot to say about hypocrisy and none of it was pleasant (Matthew 6:1-16, Matthew 7:5, Matthew 23:13-33, Luke 12:56, Luke 13:14-16).
-Jesus treated hypocrites and hypocrisy with such utter contempt because He understood a couple of truths at the heart of hypocrisy that we (as beings that tend toward hypocrisy) tend to overlook.
+Jesus had a lot to say about hypocrisy and none of it was nice (Matthew 6:1-16, Matthew 7:5, Matthew 23:13-33, Luke 12:56, Luke 13:14-16).
+Jesus treated hypocrites and hypocrisy with absolute and utter contempt because He understood a couple of truths at the heart of hypocrisy that we (as beings that tend toward hypocrisy) tend to overlook.

 Jesus hates hypocrisy because it robs people of self-awareness and causes them to call good evil and evil good (Isaiah 5:20).
 If people tell themselves that wrong is right, or at least right for them (because their circumstances are special) often enough or long enough they begin to believe their own lie and end up doing things they never could have imagined themselves doing, as they are instructing others not to do the very things they are doing.